-- (22) Where a staff member becomes aware that a student has engaged in behaviour which is inappropriate or is inconsistent with the boundaries of a professional relationship with students (such as when a student makes a sexual advance towards a staff member), this behaviour must be reported to the relevant staff member's Dean or immediate supervisor.
-Even if the staff member has not reciprocated the advance, or rejected it, it may still give rise to an actual, potential or perceived conflict of interest for the staff member, and it may be appropriate to manage it through the Conflict of Interest Policy. - (23) Staff can contact Safer Community for advice and support where a student initiates inappropriate behaviour towards them that is inconsistent with professional student-staff relationships as outlined in this procedure. - (24) Any person can make a disclosure, report or complaint in relation to a student via the Student Connect portal or the RMIT Complaints portal.
+- (16) All staff must report an actual or suspected breach of this procedure as soon as practicable after becoming aware of it, to Safer Community, or otherwise through RMIT's anonymous complaints reporting or whistleblower channels. - (17) Where a staff member becomes aware that a student has engaged in behaviour which is inappropriate or is inconsistent with the boundaries of professional staff-student relationships (such as when a student makes a sexual advance towards a staff member), this behaviour must be reported to the relevant staff member's Dean or immediate supervisor.
+Even if the staff member has not reciprocated the advance or rejected it, it may still give rise to an actual, potential or perceived conflict of interest for the staff member, and it may be appropriate to manage it through the Conflict of Interest Policy. - (18) Staff can contact Safer Community for advice and support where a student initiates inappropriate behaviour towards them that is inconsistent with professional student-staff relationships as outlined in this procedure. - (19) Any person can make a disclosure, report or complaint in relation to a student via the Student Connect portal or, the RMIT Complaints portal.
+For RMIT Vietnam, this can be made via Complaints RMIT University. - (20) Breaches of this procedure may amount to staff misconduct which are managed in accordance with the Managing Conduct Procedure or relevant Enterprise Agreement.
+Other policies and procedures may also apply, such as the Conflict of Interest Policy, the Child Safe Policy, the Sexual Harm Prevention and Response Policy and Sexual Harm Response Procedure Vietnam.